THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 A.6 No persons, other than members or those so authorised, shall be allowed on to Association property or to fish in Association waters.

-A. 7 No member under ten years of age, shall be allowed to be present on Association waters unless accompanied by an adult member.
+A. 7 No member under thirteen years of age, shall be allowed to be present on Association waters unless accompanied by an adult member.

 A. 8 Members holding ‘Non-Fishing’ membership are not permitted to fish in Association waters under any circumstances.